brianzi/blossom/README.md

 have the same blossom parent as v.

 If a vertex has a blossom parent, it will never be part of the tree.
 At the moment it becomes part of a blossom, its tree pointer nicely traces the blossom towards its stem.
 We thus could use the tree pointer for restoring blossoms.
 It would be the same idea as above: When making a blossom, revert one branch in direction, so that the tree pointer forms a circuit tracing the blossom.
 When restoring a blossom, start with the newly paired vertex and re-pair by going around the cycle once.

-It might also be a good idea to store a running index I(v) for each element when added to the tree.
-This way, I(v) is decreasing towards the root.
+It might also be a good idea to maintain a monotonous function I(v) for each element in the tree, i.e. I(v) is decreasing decreasing towards the root.
+We furthermore require I(v) has the same parity as v, i.e. even for outer nodes, odd for inner nodes.
+When adding to the tree, just add a running counter to the two new added nodes.
-This should allow for easy finding of common ancestors:
+Besides identifying nodes as even or odd, this function should allow for easy finding of common ancestors:

 ```
     while w!=v: